The day Jake Hall discovered 100.9 FM The Creek, he nearly plowed through a red light into oncoming traffic.

 “If I’m not making a difference in my community in a peculiar and particular way, using the gifts that I have, I’m not living a life that is life-giving to me,” Hall says.

-“Being a ‘good Baptist pastor’ is not enough for me, and that pedigree means nothing to me now.
+“Being a ‘good Baptist pastor’ and climbing the ladder in the Cooperative Baptist Fellowship is not enough for me, and that pedigree is no longer a measure of my success.
 That meant silencing those voices and expectations of being a ‘professional minister’ and doing things a certain way and giving myself permission to do what I’m good at, where I am.
 We’re called to share the good news, but that looks more like sitting down at a table with someone, asking for their unvarnished opinion and listening.
 For my own sake and sanity and calling, I had to make those connections, and I am very thankful that I’m in a community that sees that as a part of what we do together.
 I feel more alive as a minister because of it.”

 View more in the Jake Hall: Gospel Gothic Series